-Guests must comply with University guidelines and Apartment Life housing policies.
+Guests must comply with University guidelines and University Housing policies.
 Failure to comply with all of the above may result in immediate termination of the request for the Visitor/ Partner Registration form.
 Residents are fully responsible for their guests and their behavior.

 Residents are responsible for the keys or keyless entry devices called a prox key issued to them by the University.
 Students are not permitted to give their keys to any individual except for a University representative acting in the scope of their responsibility.

 Spare keys for lockouts are available from area offices.
 The spare key must be returned to the office or staff member immediately after obtaining entry to your apartment.
 In the event of a lockout, when the complex office is closed, staff on duty will unlock the apartment.
 Check the duty calendar in the complex office window.
-Between 10:00 p.m. and 7:30 a.m., Colorado State University Police Department will respond to all lockout problems.
-Please be advised that the CSUPD response time to lockout requests varies depending on the current case load of the officers.
-Be prepared to produce proper identification to the officer or staff member.
 University keys may not be duplicated by the resident.